-Canon 200D versus Nikon D500
+Canon 200D vs Nikon D500

 The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D500 are two digital cameras that were revealed to the public, respectively, in June 2017 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably larger (49 percent) than the Canon 200D.
 Moreover, the D500 is substantially heavier (90 percent) than the 200D.
 It is noteworthy in this context that the D500 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Nikon Lens Catalog (D500).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon 250D||122 mm||93 mm||70 mm||449 g||1070||n||Apr 2019||599||amazon.com|